ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 -----
 ### Objective
-Dedicated,detail-oriented and skilled car lover with a strong work ethic and a strong commitment to delivering exceptional service and maintaining the highest standards of cleanliness and quality.
-Offering meticulous attention to detail, effective problem-solving and multitasking skills.
+Passionate and detail-oriented car enthusiast with a strong work ethic and unwavering commitment to delivering exceptional service while upholding the highest standards of cleanliness and quality.
+Possesses meticulous attention to detail, effective problem-solving, and multitasking skills.
 Adept at collaborating within teams to achieve efficient results and committed to continuous learning.
-Possesses a valid Class 5 driver's license with a clean driving record.
-Capable of driving both automatic and manual transmission vehicles with confidence and expertise.
+Holds a valid Class 5 driver's license with a clean record and is proficient in driving both automatic and manual transmission vehicles with confidence and expertise.

 -----
 ### Education